 - The United States Supreme Court

-Ferrentino has tried over 50 jury trials cases and has had hundreds of cases dismissed outright.
+Ferrentino has handled jury trial cases for decades and has had hundreds of cases dismissed outright.
 She exclusively practices criminal law, including State and Federal trials, writs, and appeals.
 Prior to her tenure as a Deputy Public Defender, she was an associate attorney of Stokke & Riddet and the Law Offices of William Kopeny from 1994-1997.
 She provided assistance for a variety of federal and state matters during this time with these prominent criminal attorneys.

 From 1997-2006, she tried over 45 jury trials as a attorney with the Orange County Public Defenders Office.
 She has also handled hundreds of matters that were dismissed due to her preparation and motion work, notably a felony DUI / vehicular manslaughter case where the client was facing life in prison.